 gvisor.config.common-webhooks.networking.gke.io 2020-04-06T17:07:17Z

-On an existing cluster
+Enable GKE Sandbox on an existing Standard cluster

-You can enable GKE Sandbox on an existing cluster by adding a new node pool and enabling the feature for that node pool.
+You can enable GKE Sandbox on an existing Standard cluster by adding a new node pool and enabling the feature for that node pool.

 Console